 Matthew Bloom D.O.

-Dr. Bloom was born and raised in Greater Los Angeles, CA. He was born at St. John’s Hospital in Santa Monica, CA. Growing up, he loved playing sports including baseball and basketball.
+Dr. Bloom was born at St. John’s Hospital in Santa Monica, CA and he was raised in Greater Los Angeles.
+Growing up, he loved playing sports including baseball and basketball.
 He attended elementary and junior high school in Tarzana, CA where his grandparents worked.
 He then went to El Camino High School in Woodland Hills, CA where he played varsity basketball.

 After high school, Dr. Bloom went to UCLA in Westwood, CA for his undergraduate studies.
 He majored in Economics, but always had an interest in and passion for health and physical fitness.
 He worked at the John Wooden Center and Sunset Recreation Center on campus, and was also a personal trainer.